Lampro-Mellon/LM-RISCV-DV/README.md

 ├── integrated_cores
 ├── integration_files
 └── scripts
+    ├── core_integrate.sh
-    └── core_integrate.sh
+    └── toolchain_paths.sh
 ```

 ### cores/

 This directory will contain the cores in their original source forms, cloned from their sites.
-Cuurently, LM RISC-V DV has been setup and tested for **SweRV EH-1** core from **Western Digital**.
+Currently, LM RISC-V DV has been setup and tested for **SweRV EH-1** core from **Western Digital**.

 ### google_riscv_dv/